Ecosystems and resources at the heart of environmental stewardship

 WIKA Gedung Modular Concept

-As part of its commitment to sustainable development, WEGE classifies its modular products as part of its sustainable product portfolio, offering them as sustainable construction solutions.
+As part of its commitment to sustainable development, WEGE classifies its modular products as well as green design as part of its sustainable product portfolio, offering them as sustainable construction solutions.
 Modular is not only viewed as a technological innovation but also as a strategic approach to support green construction principles, the circular economy, and energy efficiency within the construction industry.

 The modular concept is a modern construction approach that emphasizes the standardized fabrication of building components off-site, which are then systematically assembled on-site.
 This method not only improves time efficiency and work quality but also reduces dependency on weather conditions and minimizes the potential for construction errors.